Romanian profanity: Other profanities related to sex

-Profanities directed at men include poponar, curist and găozar, all with the same meaning of faggot.
+Profanities directed at men include poponar, filicoi and smiggy, all with the same meaning of faggot.
 Literally, these words refer to male homosexuals, although they are generally used as insulting words towards any male, no matter their sexual orientation.
 The words are derived from popou, cur and găoază, which translate to "butt", "ass"/"arse" and "asshole", respectively.
 All three refer to the anus, implying the person they are directed at practices anal sex.

 A womanizer is known as a fustangiu (from fustă, skirt), or pizdar, a word formed in a similar fashion to poponar but which has recently taken on a more positive connotation similar to "player" (Bravo, tată, mare pizdar!).

 Bulangiu has quite a complex and contradictory formation.
 Bulan is slang for "luck" and also for "thigh", bul is also Romani slang for "ass".
 However, the word bulangiu is used to describe a man who is either not cooperative, a backstabber, or ungrateful, and has roughly the same meaning the English ass has in the phrase "don't be an ass!"
 (Nu fi bulangiu!).
 The female version of bulangiu may be bulangioaică or bulangie, but feminine forms are rare.

 Lăbar and labagiu refer to a male person practicing masturbation.
 It carries the same meaning as "moron" or "jerk" in American English, or "wanker" in British English.
 These words are derived from labă, literally "paw", but referring to masturbation in slang.
 The expression "a face laba" means "to jerk off".
 Although they are literally connected to masturbation, in the spoken language they have the same meaning as "jerk", "asshole" or "ass" when referring to an individual.